 (3) This section does not entitle a legal practitioner or agent to recover costs for a legal service or matter that a dispute resolution authority determines were unreasonably incurred.

-[Section 274 inserted by No. 42 of 2004 s.
+[Section 274 inserted: No. 42 of 2004 s.
 130.]

 275. Agreement as to costs, limits on